 Setting yourself up for success

 Back when we started, we thought nothing more of Instagram than just being another social media platform to jump on and try to gain some exposure from.
 Little did we know at the time, that it was a big mistake spreading ourselves too thin by jumping on every social media platform and not being able to manage them properly.
+Needless to say, we made plenty of mistakes on Instagram.

 In the early stages, we didn’t have a real theme to our profile.
 We used to post pictures of us working and every now and then would throw in a few motivational quote shares.